muffafa/ChatGPT-CopyIt-Chrome-Extension/README.md

 </div>

 ## Installation

+YOU CAN DIRECTLY [DOWNLOAD](https://chrome.google.com/webstore/detail/chatgpt-copyit/ogakgacjkoojmdahpelppalilhhplnbe) IT FROM CHROME WEBSTORE

 1. Download the `ChatGPT-CopyIt-Chrome-Extension` folder to your local machine.
 2. Open Google Chrome and navigate to the "Extensions" page.